FMEA is not risk analysis!

 "Combination of the probability of occurrence of the failure cause, the detectability of the failure and the severity of the effects of the failure."

 "Risk" from the FMEA perspective focuses on the product failure mode.
-It estimates

 how likely the cause of a failure in the product is to occur